C. J. Gardner-Johnson: 2020

 On September 13, 2020, Gardner-Johnson started in the New Orleans Saints' home-opener against the Tampa Bay Buccaneers and collected a season-high ten combined tackles (nine solo) and made one pass deflection during a 34–23 victory.
 On October 11, 2020, Gardner-Johnson was punched by teammate Michael Thomas during practice, which led to Thomas being benched for the following game.
 On November 1, 2020, Gardner-Johnson recorded nine combined tackles (eight solo) and was involved in a physical altercation with Bears' wide receiver Javon Wims during the third quarter of a 26–23 victory over the Chicago Bears.
 He was sucker-punched by Wims, which ignited a scuffle between both teams.
-Wims ran up to the back of an unsuspecting Gardner-Johnson and punched him in the helmet, but Gardner-Johnson did not react, leading to another punch by Wims and Wims was rejected by referees.
+Wims ran up to the back of an unsuspecting Gardner-Johnson and punched him in the helmet, but Gardner-Johnson did not react, leading to another punch by Wims and Wims was ejected by referees.
 Earlier broadcast showed Gardner-Johnson ripping off Wims' mouthguard off his helmet and Wims claimed Gardner-Johnson had also spit on him, but no evidence supported this claim and it was denied by Gardner-Johnson.
 The following day, the NFL reportedly suspended Wims for the next two games and fined Gardner-Johnson $5,128 for his involvement.

 In Week 10, Gardner-Johnson recorded eight combined tackles (six solo), made one pass deflection, and had his first career sack on quarterback Nick Mullens for a six–yard loss during a 27–13 win against the San Francisco 49ers.
 In Week 12, he recorded one tackle, made two pass deflections, and had his only interception of the season on a pass thrown by wide receiver Kendall Hinton to tight end Troy Fumagalli during a 31–3 win at the Denver Broncos.
 On December 30, 2020, the Saints placed him on the COVID-19/reserve list and he subsequently missed a Week 17 victory at the Carolina Panthers.
 On January 8, 2021, he was taken off the COVID-19/reserve list and added to the active roster.
-He the season with 66 combined tackles (52 solo), 13 passes defended, one interception, and a sack in 15 games and 13 starts.
+He finished the season with 66 combined tackles (52 solo), 13 passes defended, one interception, and a sack in 15 games and 13 starts.

 The New Orleans Saints finished the 2020 NFL season a top the NFC South with a 12–4 record to clinch a playoff berth.
 On January 10, 2021, in the NFC Wild Card Round, Gardner-Johnson recorded eight combined tackles (six solo) and a pass deflection and was also involved in a scuffle with receiver, Anthony Miller that led to Miller's ejection while they both received unsportsmanlike conduct penalties as the Saints defeated the Chicago Bears 21–9.